a-n-t-h-o-n-y/GB-Term/README.md

 ## Build

-Relies on cmake to generate build files for the `gb-term` target. git submodules are used; run `git submodule update --init` after cloning.
+Relies on cmake to generate build files for the `gb-term` target. git submodules are used; run `git submodule update --init --recursive` after cloning.

 ## Run